 17) Ask your followers for feedback, positive or negative.
 It’s a quick way to get a sense of what is important to your supporters and non-supporters.
 It also shows your followers that you care about their needs and desires.

 Another important part of your political campaign’s social media strategy is to grow your social media followers so your campaign’s message reaches more people.

 18) Encourage your followers to spread the word to grow your social following.
 This can be especially important during periods of fundraising.

 19) Add your social accounts to your campaign website and email signature.
 You can even add a social feed to your website that aggregates your political campaign’s social media posts into one beautiful place.

 20) Social media contests can be a great way to increase your followers.
 Social sharing contents can motivate your existing followers to share the contest’s social posts on their social profiles getting more views with each share.

-21) Partner up with influencers and organizations that support your campaign and are willing to share your posts with their followers.
+21) Partner up with influencers and organizations that support your political campaign and are willing to share your posts with their followers.

 It’s easy to see the importance of social media in political campaigns, figuring out how to do it right is the challenge.
-If you continue to create compelling social media posts and grow your followers, then your social media political campaign is on track to become an interval piece of your campaign’s overall marketing strategy.
+If you continue to create compelling social media posts and grow your followers, then your social media political campaign is on track to become an integral piece of your campaign’s overall marketing strategy.
 Just be sure to keep at it, social media never sleeps so don’t stop posting and seeking new followers just because you feel like you’re in a comfortable spot.
 Because your competitors won’t stop.

 Please let us know what you think of these tips and if you have any other tips for crafting a successful social media political campaign!
 Or check out Juincer’s social media tools for political campaigns.